Frequently Asked Questions

-Heated yoga and aerial is not recommended for pregnancy, so we advise you not to attend those classes.
-As an alternative, why not try Power Yoga (non heated), Yin, Vin Yin or Roll & Release.
+Heated yoga and aerial with inversions is not recommended for pregnancy, so we advise you not to attend those classes.
+As an alternative, why not try Yoga Flow (non heated), Yin, Vin Yin, Aerial Restorative, Floating Meditation or Roll and Restore.
 However, always check with your doctor in advance and let your teacher know you’re pregnant so they can help you modify poses as necessary.

-Shoes Off – Leave shoes at the door in the shoe racks or lockers – yoga is traditionally practiced bare foot and from a hygiene point of view, it’s better not to have shoes in the studio area
+Shoes Off – Leave shoes at the entrance in the shoe racks – yoga is traditionally practiced barefoot and from a hygiene point of view, it’s better not to have shoes in the studio area.

-Mobile Phones – Leave phones in lockers.
+Mobile Phones – Leave phones in storage spaces (not in the studio).
 Having technology switched on in the studio goes against the idea of disconnecting.
 You are welcome to grab your phone after class to take a photo.

 Always Arrive Early – Always arrive early for class to ensure you have time prepare.
 Be aware that by arriving late, you may be refused entry at the discretion of the teacher or the studio if your lateness affects the flow of the class.

 Good Hygiene – Out of courtesy for other clients, we appreciate the use of anti-perspirant, whilst also ensuring your mat is cleaned regularly.

 Refusal of participation – We reserve the right to refuse entry for any of the following issues: (a) wearing inappropriate clothing; (b) poor hygiene; (c) being under the influence of drugs or alcohol; and (d) engaging in conduct that is disruptive or offensive to other members or students.